puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

   step transitions directly to completed.
 * `success` (resolved): All work associated with this step completed in a way the step semantically deems successful.
-* `failure` (resolved): All work associated with this step completed in a way the step semantically deems unsuccessful.
+* `failure` (resolved): Either all work associated with this step completed in a way the step semantically deems unsuccessful or an author-imposed policy (such as a timeout) prevents the step from completing.
 * `system-error` (resolved): If an error occurs that causes a serious lack of accounting for the management of a step, the step transitions to a `system-error` status.
 This generally implies a hardware failure, Kubernetes